omeka/classic-enduser/docs/Plugins/TextAnalysisUpdate.md

 		- the item cost;
 		- either a dropdown to view analysis by sequence element (set in the corpus) or a link to *view* if there was no sequence element;
 		- if you selected "Item Cost Only", this column will only display the cost of the running the processes.
-- *MALLET Topic Model* Once the process if complete, the MALLET Topic Model column will display either a dropdown to view topic models by sequence element (set in the corpus) or a link to *view* if there was no sequence element.
+- *MALLET Topic Model*: Once the process if complete, the MALLET Topic Model column will display either a dropdown to view topic models by sequence element (set in the corpus) or a link to *view* if there was no sequence element.

 To view analysis, click view or select from the dropdown for MALLET or NLU.